nina-vittorelli/transientBurst_additionalMutations/model.md

 ## 1. The question

 We study cells with a constant genome size $G$.
-In the experimental protocol, one single cell (hereafter the ancestral cell) is grown for $D$ generations of mitosis.
+In the experimental protocol, one single cell (hereafter the ancestral cell) is grown for $D$ mitotic generations.

 Let us consider one given cell at the end of the experiment.
 This cell has undergone $D$ cell divisions, that separate it from the ancestral cell.